Dos and don’ts of using a pet door

 DON’T assume your indoor pets will stay indoors

 If you live in a multiple furry friend household, you may want to consider an electronic door that allows selective entry for certain pets (e.g., if you want to let your dog outside but keep your cat inside).
-These specialized doors are activated by a control on the pet’s collar to not only let you customize which pets can go outside, but they also prevent outside wildlife from entering your home.
+These specialized doors are activated by a control on the pet’s collar, or sometimes your pets microchip to not only let you customize which pets can go outside, but they also prevent outside wildlife from entering your home.

 DON’T let pets wander

-Pet doors should lead into a secure enclosed yard to keep your furry family members safe.
-Cats have a tendency to climb fences and head off on an adventure of their own, so supervision is recommended.
+Pet doors should lead into a secure enclosed confinement space to keep your furry family members safe.
+Cats can climb fences and head off on an adventure of their own, so supervision is recommended.
+Likewise, pet doors should remain locked when you are not home to supervise outdoor time.

 DO lock your pet door when your yard is being serviced